garden-io/garden/docs/reference/template-strings.md

 ## Project configuration context

 The following keys are available in any template strings within project definitions in `garden.yml` config files, except the `name` field (which cannot be templated).
-See the [Provider](#provider-configuration-context) section below for additional keys available when configuring `providers`:
+See the [Environment](#environment-configuration-context) and [Provider](#provider-configuration-context) sections below for additional keys available when configuring `environments` and `providers`, respectively.

 ### `${local.*}`